Porsche stripped of win, BMW take Six Hours of The Glen - Speedcafe.com

 Monday 26th June, 2023 - 12:09pm

-The # 25 BMW M Team RLL BMW M Hybrid V8 has won the Sahlen’s Six Hours of The Glen on Sunday after the #6 Porsche Penske Motorsport Porsche 963 that cross the line in first place was disqualified.
+The # 25 BMW M Team RLL BMW M Hybrid V8 has won the Sahlen’s Six Hours of The Glen on Sunday after the #6 Porsche Penske Motorsport Porsche 963 that cross the line in first place was penalised.

-A postrace technical inspection saw the skidblocks on the Penske entry deemed illegal.
+A post-race technical inspection saw the thickness of the skid blocks on the Penske entry deemed illegal, handing

+The penalty gave the victory to the #25 BMW M Team RLL, the first for the team in the modern era, and gives the #25 the lead in the Michelin Endurance Cup championship.

+A BMW prototype last won in 2000.
+BMW’s only IMSA prototype victory at Watkins Glen International was in 1986 with drivers John Andretti and Davy Jones.

 Join the discussion below in the Speedcafe.com comments section